Admitted Student Links

 Accident and sickness insurance is available to all full-time and part-time students.
 This insurance may be purchased by enrolling at www.universityhealthplans.com.

 University Housing is available for law students in the DePaul Townhouses.
 We can also provide assistance in locating area housing and/or a roommate.
+In addition there is informiaton regarding off-campus housing on our website.
 Information is available on our student housing website.

 While owning a laptop is not mandatory, many students use a laptop in class and for final exams.We support PC and Mac notebooks, and the wireless network makes it easy for students to access the internet throughout campus.
 Additional Informaiton and FAQ's can be found on the Information Technology website.